david-j-cox/GlimpseK12/README.md

 ### Deployment
 #### Built With
 #### License.
-This project is licensed under [GNU General Public License v3.0] (https://github.com/davidjcox333/GlimpseK12/blob/master/LICENSE "GlimpseK12 License")
+This project is licensed under GNU General Public License v3.0.